daniel3735928559/mango/libmango/README.md

 #### Interface prep

-* Create a mapping of function pointers
+* Load all the desired YAML files (libmango will load the default node.yaml and implement all its functions, but the program may at this stage load any number of other interface descriptor files), and create a mapping of function names in those interface files to the corresponding actual functions.

 #### Main loop